Graduate Diploma in Health Science

 Already have a bachelor's degree?
 In as little as one year you can gain a qualification in health science with the Graduate Diploma in Health Science.

-You can choose from a range of courses from the Bachelor of Health Science or Bachelor of Sport and Recreation.
+You can choose from a range of courses from the Bachelor of Health Science or Bachelor of Sport, Exercise and Health.

 This programme is suitable if you have a degree in another discipline and don’t meet the entry criteria for postgraduate study in health sciences.
 It's also great for people without a degree but with considerable work experience in health, sport or recreation.